 Right above my shop is a room where we have a pool table.
 I haven’t done much with this space other than fill it up with a few things we found on Craigslist when we first purchased the house, one of those items being a pool table lamp.
 I’ve always hated this lamp and now that I’m into building things I figured I would try my hand at making my own custom pool table lamp!
 Now I typically have a rustic style with my projects but for this space I want things to be a little more…sophisticated I guess.
 It’s mostly my husband’s man cave so I certainly don’t want to take away from that.
 I played around in SketchUp a little bit trying to work out a design, but I quickly realized that this was going to be one of those projects where I just had to jump in and start playing around.

 Here is a photo of the finished lamp so you can follow along with the tutorial below and know where it’s all going.
 Keep in mind if you are wanting to replicate this project that you can use the same methods or concepts that I used but customize the lamp further to your personal likes and dislikes.
-I have a set of step by step plans available if you want to build your own billiards light.

 Things I Used For This Project: